Saturn C-3: Saturn C-3BN

 The Saturn C-3BN revision (1961) would use the NERVA for the third stage in this launch vehicle.
 The NERVA technology has been studied and proposed since mid-1950s for future space exploration.

 Saturn INT-20

 On 7 October 1966, Boeing submitted a Final Report to the NASA Marshall Space Flight Center, "Studies of Improved Saturn V Vehicles and Intermediate Payload Vehicles".
-That report outlined the Saturn INT-20, an intermediate two-stage launch vehicle with an S-1C first stage using three or four F-1 engines, and an S-IVB as the second stage with one J-2 engine.
+That report outlined the Saturn INT-20, an intermediate two-stage launch vehicle with an S-IC first stage using three or four F-1 engines, and an S-IVB as the second stage with one J-2 engine.
 The vehicle's payload capacity for LEO would be 45,000 to 60,000 kg, comparable to the earlier Saturn C-3 design (1961).
 Boeing projected delivery and first flight in 1970, based on a decision by 1967.

 Saturn II

 The Saturn II was a series of American expendable launch vehicles, studied by North American Aviation (NAA, later Rockwell) in 1966, under the NASA Marshall Space Flight Center (MSFC) and derived from components of the Saturn V rocket used for the Apollo program.
 The North American designs focused on eliminating the Boeing-built S-IC first stage and using North American's S-II second stage for the launch vehicle core.
 The intent of the study was to eliminate production of the Saturn IB, and create a lower-cost heavy launch vehicle based on current (1966) Saturn V hardware.